SMART App Launch

 Scopes for Limiting Access

 SMART uses a language of “scopes” to define specific access permissions that can be delegated to a client application.
 These scopes draw on FHIR API definitions for interactions, resource types, and search parameters to describe a permissions model.
 For example, an app might be granted scopes like user/Encounter.rs, allowing it to read and search for Encounters that are accessible to the user who has authorized the app.
 Similarly, a backend service might be granted scopes like system/Encounter.rs, allowing it to read and search for Encounters within the overall set of data it is configured to access.
-User-facing apps can also receive “launch context” to indicate details about the current patient or other aspects of a user’s EHR session or a user’s selections when launching the app.
+User-facing apps can also receive “launch context” to indicate details about the current patient, other aspects of a user’s EHR session, or a user’s selections when launching the app.

 Token Introspection